-He studied Medical Sciences at St John's College, University of Cambridge and Clinical Medicine at Guy’s Hospital, graduating with a distinction.
-He undertook his cardiology training at St George’s Hospital, London before being appointed as a Consultant in 2007.
-He overseas an Arrhythmia service and co-leads the Inherited Cardiac Conditions clinic at St George's, that provides a single one-stop service for adults and children.
+He studied Medical Sciences at St John's College, University of Cambridge and Clinical Medicine at Guy’s Hospital, graduating with distinction.
+He undertook his cardiology training at St George’s Hospital, London before being appointed there as a Consultant in 2007 where he oversees an Arrhythmia and Inherited Cardiac Conditions clinic.

 Professor Behr is past president of the Association for Inherited Cardiac Conditions (AICC).
 He has established the European Cardiac Arrhythmia Genetics (ECGen) Focus Group of EHRA and is its first chairperson.
 He co-leads the arrhythmia syndrome sub-domain of the UK 100,000 Genomes Project Cardiovascular Genome England Clinical Interpretation Partnership.
 He is an editorial board member of the Heart Rhythm journal and co-wrote international recommendations for the diagnosis & management of arrhythmia syndromes and patient and families with cardiac arrest and sudden death in 2013 and 2020.